 - a.
-FE funds may not be used for the compensation of clinicians, health authority employees or contractors in the delivery of direct and indirect patient care. - b.
-Due to the Hunter Arbitration award (2005), that considers the scheduling of physicians within a facility to be a form of clinical service, compensation for scheduling or tools that facilitate the scheduling of physicians within a facility is not a permitted use of FE funding.
+FE funds cannot be used for the compensation of clinicians, health authority employees or contractors in the delivery of direct and indirect patient care. - b.
+FE funds cannot be used for covering the overhead costs associated with the delivery of clinical services in the facility or community. - c.
+Due to the Hunter Arbitration award (2005) the scheduling of physicians within a facility is considered to be a form of clinical service.
+Compensation for scheduling or tools that facilitate the scheduling of physicians within a facility is not a permitted use of FE funding.